 5 Foods To Eat To Support Mature Skin

 We always want our skin plump, glowing, and clear but as we age our skin starts to change.
 The skin can become thinner, dryer, rougher while retaining less water and producing less hyaluronic acid.
 All of which leads to skin that is more susceptible to irritation and takes longer to heal.
 It is key to treat the skin both internally and externally, to get the best results possible.
 While we can’t exactly stop the ageing process, our diet is one of the contributing factors in how our skin ages.
 In this editorial I talk you through five wonderful skin foods ideal for mature skin types.

 I always have a jar of toasted sunflower seeds in my pantry to throw into salads and dishes.
 They are rich in fatty acids, like linolenic and oleic acid, which are essential in helping the body to form collagen – the secret to plump skin!
 Sunflower seeds are also a great source of antioxidants, like Vitamin E, which helps fight free radical damage.
 Plus, these seeds are great for bringing down inflammation within the body, helping to keep the skin clear.

 Sunflower seeds are also fantastic when applied topically to the skin.
-The Natural Face Oil by F. Miller Skincare uses organic sunflower oil as one of its star ingredients.
-It is a beautiful, lightweight oil that visibly leaves the skin hydrated, nourished, and glowing from within.
 It is a wonder for mature skin, as it restores radiance, enhances elasticity, and helps protect against environmental stressors.